U.N. food agency aims to boost aid to North Korea but lacks funds

-GENEVA (Reuters) - The United Nations food agency said its chief would visit North Korea on Tuesday to look into boosting food distributions, in the latest sign of an opening in the isolated country.
+GENEVA (Reuters) - The United Nations food agency said its chief would visit North Korea on Tuesday to look into boosting food distributions to hungry women and children, in the latest sign of an opening in the isolated country.

-The four-day trip comes amid a warming of relations between the North and South Korea and in the build-up to planned talks on denuclearization with U.S. President Donald Trump.
-The World Food Programme (WFP) said it had been in the North for decades, but the visit would focus on stepping up support.
+The four-day trip comes amid a warming of relations between the North and South Korea and in the build-up to planned talks on denuclearisation with U.S. President Donald Trump.
+The World Food Programme (WFP) said it had been active in the North for years, but the visit would focus on stepping up support.

-About 70 percent of North Korea’s population of 25 million is “food insecure”, meaning they struggle to avoid hunger, and one in four children under five is stunted from chronic malnutrition, according to the WFP.
+About 70 percent of North Korea’s 25 million people are “food insecure”, meaning they struggle to avoid hunger, and one in four children under five is stunted from chronic malnutrition, according to the WFP.
 A 2015 drought worsened the situation, it says.

-The agency currently aims to assist 650,000 women and children there each month providing fortified cereals and biscuits.
+The agency currently aims to assist 650,000 women and children there each month providing fortified cereals and enriched biscuits.
+On average, it now reaches about 500,000 of them, WFP spokeswoman Bettina Luescher said.

 “Funding shortfalls have meant that rations have had to be reduced and suspended in some cases,” WFP said in a statement coinciding with the start of the May 8-11 visit by WFP executive director David Beasley.

-It gave no details, but figures on the WFP website show that its $52 million appeal for 2018 is only 19.2 percent funded.
+Figures on the WFP website show that its $52 million appeal for 2018 is only 19.2 percent funded.
 Switzerland, Sweden and France are among the leading donors.

-“WFP has been working in DPR Korea for more than two decades, helping to strengthen food security in the country and provide nutritious food to women and children,” Beasley said.
+“This week, I will visit schools and nurseries to meet some of the mothers and young children WFP is supporting, as well as to understand the needs of the operation, which at this point is under-funded,” Beasley said.

-“This week, I will visit schools and nurseries to meet some of the mothers and young children WFP is supporting, as well as to understand the needs of the operation, which at this point is under-funded.”
+Due to critical funding shortfalls, WFP was forced last November to leave 190,000 children in kindergartens without nutritional support, Luescher said.
+This came on top of cuts made since February 2017, when WFP had to shrink rations by one-third, to the minimum food amount needed to make any difference

 WFP and the U.N.
 Children’s Fund (UNICEF) are among only a few aid agencies with access to North Korea, which suffered famine in the mid-1990s that killed up to three million people.